jurka14/vut-isa/README.md

 # vut-isa
-Network Applications and Network Administration course project.
+Network Applications and Network Administration course project and exercises.